azh-ba/12-Beginner-Python-Projects/README.md

    - This project covers:
       - Class inheritances
       - Static methods in class
-      - 2D manipulations (conditions related to rows and columns of the 3x3 grid)
+      - 2D list manipulations (conditions related to rows and columns of the 3x3 grid)
       - Introduction to complex rules
 - **TIC_TAC_TOE_MINIMAX**:
    - Re-do the *Tic_Tac_Toe* project from scratch, and adding Minimax bot (optimal player).